AsthaS822/employee_management_system_python/README.md

-Project OverviewThis is a simple desktop application for managing employee records, built using Python and the Tkinter library.
-It allows users to perform basic CRUD (Create, Read, Update, Delete) operations on employee data, which is stored in memory during runtime.Key FeaturesAdd Employee: Quickly add new employee records with name, age, and department.View Table: Displays all current employee data in a clean, scrollable table view (ttk.Treeview).Update Records: Select an employee from the table and modify their details.Delete Records: Remove employees from the list.Search Functionality: Filter employees by name.💻 Technical StackCategoryTechnologyLanguagePython 3.xFrameworkTkinter (Standard Python GUI Library)Stylingttk (Themed Tkinter Widgets)🚀 Getting StartedFollow these steps to get the application up and running on your local machine.PrerequisitesYou need a working Python environment.
-Since you are using it, we'll assume Anaconda/Miniconda is installed.Activate your environment (if not already active):Bashconda activate base
+Project Overview
+This is a simple desktop application for managing employee records, built using Python and the Tkinter library.
+It allows users to perform basic CRUD (Create, Read, Update, Delete) operations on employee data, which is stored in memory during runtime.
+Key Features:
+Add Employee: Quickly add new employee records with name, age, and department.
+View Table: Displays all current employee data in a clean, scrollable table view (ttk.Treeview).
+Update Records: Select an employee from the table and modify their details.
+Delete Records: Remove employees from the list.
+Search Functionality: Filter employees by name.

+💻 Technical Stack:
+Language      Python 3.x
+Framework     Tkinter (Standard Python GUI Library) Styling       ttk (Themed Tkinter Widgets)

+🚀 Getting StartedFollow these steps to get the application up and running on your local machine.
+Prerequisites:You need a working Python environment anaconda/Miniconda should be installed.
+Activate your environment (if not already active):Bashconda activate base
 # OR if you created a separate environment, use that name
 InstallationNo external libraries (like requests or pandas) are needed, as this project uses the standard Tkinter library, which is included with most Python installations (including Anaconda).Clone the Repository:Bashgit clone [YOUR_GITHUB_REPO_LINK] cd EmployeeManagementSystemPython